RobTillaart/printHelpers/README.md

 The size of this shared buffer is default 66 to be able to print a 64 bit integer in base 2.
-To save memory one can change this buffer size in the code or compile time by changing **PRINTBUFFERSIZE**.
+To save memory one can change this buffer size in the code or compile time by changing **PRINTBUFFERSIZE** in printHelpers.h.
 Be aware that  **sci()** and **eng()** use the same buffer.
-These need about 10 bytes plus one bytes for every decimal used.
+These functions need about 10 bytes plus one bytes for every decimal used.
 So for floats one need 15-20 bytes max, for doubles one need up to 30 bytes max.
 In practice a size of 22 will work for most applications.